kali-linex/linex/Documentation/bpf/drgn.rst

 drgn scripts is a convenient and easy to use mechanism to retrieve arbitrary kernel data structures. drgn is not relying on kernel UAPI to read the data.
-Instead it's reading directly from ``/proc/kcore`` or vmcore and pretty prints the data based on DWARF debug information from vmlinux.
+Instead it's reading directly from ``/proc/kcore`` or vmcore and pretty prints the data based on DWARF debug information from vmlinex.

 This document describes BPF related drgn tools.